 Proper vehicle maintenance done by Franklin Car Care comes with several advantages, including:

 - Improved safety – By performing routine and scheduled maintenance, you keep your car running in tip-top shape.
 This reduces your chances of getting into an accident due to faulty parts.
 For example, if your brakes are squeaking and you ignore the problem, brake failure can wind up causing a severe accident.
 A car owner who has their brakes checked regularly can address this problem early on and prevent a devastating accident.

 - Money savings – Although maintenance services cost more upfront, they save you money in the long run.
 Minor issues can be addressed before they become costly repairs.
 Proper maintenance will also prolong the life of your car’s parts and vital components, minimizing part replacements and repairs.

 - Damage prevention – By having routine maintenance performed on your car, technicians can spot problems early on before they become costly and severe.
 This also means that you are less likely to have a breakdown at an inconvenient time.

 At Franklin Car Care, we are dedicated to helping our customers keep their cars running in the best condition possible.
-Below are listed just a few of the many services our ASE certified technicians are qualified to perform:
+Below are listed just a few of the many services our certified technicians here at Franklin Car Care are qualified to perform:

 Battery and Ignition